Brickworks/Nucleus/docs/index.md

 Level](https://esto.nasa.gov/technologists_trl.html) of µHAB is TRL 2 as of November 2018.

-## What is TerraMICRO?
+## What is Nucleus?

-TerraMICRO is a high altitude balloon technology demonstration mission.
+Nucleus is a high altitude balloon technology demonstration mission.
 The key objectives of this mission are to validate the µHAB avionics architecture, experiment with core technologies which enable long duration flights, and collect high quality images from high altitudes.
-As a technology demonstrator, TerraMICRO flight systems designed to be generic in order to support any future missions.
-TerraHAB has selected long duration flights as a target for future missions, and as such many of the systems beyond the core avionics are building blocks toward this goal.
-At the time of launch, µHAB should be TRL 3, and upon the successful completion of the TerraMICRO mission this architecture will be TRL 5.
+As a technology demonstrator, Nucleus flight systems designed to be generic in order to support any future missions.
+Brickworks has selected long duration flights as a target for future missions, and as such many of the systems beyond the core avionics are building blocks toward this goal.
+At the time of launch, µHAB should be TRL 3, and upon the successful completion of the Nucleus mission this architecture will be TRL 5.